wp-plugins/t4b-featured-slider/readme.txt

 			$wp_query = new WP_Query();
 		}
 	?>

-Then put the rest of the codes.
+	//Then put the rest of the codes.

 = What to do after deactivating the plugin =

 Before Deactivating the plugin disabled the "Show Featured Slider" option.
 After Deleting the plugin remove also the above CODE from your blog post/page.

+= Where can I insert the Slider? =

+You can Insert the Slider almost everywhere you want (it looks best under Navigation Bar)!

+= Where can I edit the Stylesheet? =

+You don't have to edit the Stylesheet you can make changes directly in your Administration Panel (Settings >> T4B Featured Slider Configuration).

 == Screenshots ==